-It is possible that chemicals and ingredients in nail polish like toluene and formaldehyde can cause nails to become weak.
+It is possible that chemicals and ingredients in a nail polish like toluene and formaldehyde can cause nails to become weak.
 When you wear gel or acrylics, your natural nails are usually filed down for application, meaning it breaks down the nail and can cause peeling to your natural nail.
 Plus, the removal process can be harsh on nails.

-The Fix: The good news?
+The fix: The good news?
 You don’t have to permanently give up on your favorite mani.
 For regular nail polish, try a five-free lacquer (we love Butter London) that’s safe of moisture-stripping ingredients.
-Use a daily cuticle oil to keep nails hydrating.
+Use daily cuticle oil to keep nails hydrating.
 If there’s severe damage, take a break from your manis (sorry this isn’t a quick fix).
 While you wait it out (this can take around four to six months), keep your nails short to reduce your chances of breakage.

 It is the shape and length of your nails.

 “Stiletto nails (aka long and pointy styles) can easily snag on clothing and rip into things like pantyhose if you don’t approach with care and patience,” explains Edwards.
-Regardless of your preferred nail shape, if they’re too long or aren’t filed properly, they might catch on clothing and create splittage.
+Regardless of your preferred nail shape, if they’re too long or aren’t filed properly, they might catch on clothing and create splitting.